 You can add your green bean chutney to burgers and BBQ.
 And of course any chutney is perfect for the classic Ploughman’s lunch.

 Looking for more super easy chutney recipes to try?
 Then check these out before you go;

 Finally, if you do try this recipe don’t forget to leave a comment/star rating below as I just love to hear from readers.
 Want more Larder Love?
 Then follow me on Instagram, Facebook, Pinterest and Twitter and sign up for my newsletter too of course.

 - 900 g green beans or runner beans

 - 1 1/2 tbsp cornflour

 - Peel and chop the onions into small pieces.
-Slice the beans and boil them with the onions in salted water until both are tender.
-Strain and drain well and then cut into small pieces or put through a mincer.
+Finely chop the beans and boil them with the onions in salted water for just 5 minutes to soften them up then drain thoroughly.

 - Add the sugar, vinegar and spices and cornflour and boil the chutney till you can pull a spoon through it and leave a clear trail on the bottom of the pan before the chutney fills it again.

 - Ladle into sterilised jars and leave to mature for 2 weeks before using.